Spectral properties of $\mathcal{C}$-graphs: Characteristic polynomial

 Let $\beta_1,\beta_2,\ldots,\beta_n$ be real numbers.
 Now consider the following tridiagonal determinant:

-We can find the above determinant by three term recurrence relation for the determinant of tridiagonal matrix.
-In this paper we give an alternative way to find the determinant.

-Let $I_n=\{1,2,\ldots,n\}$ and let $S_n$ denote the set of all permutations on $I_n$.
+The above determinant can be found by using the three-term recurrence relation for the determinant of tridiagonal matrices.
+We provide an alternative way to find it. \\Let $I_n=\{1,2,\ldots,n\}$ and let $S_n$ denote the set of all permutations on $I_n$.
 We call a permutation $e$-transposition if it is a two cycle of the form $(l,\ l+1)$, for some $1\leq l<n$.
 Let $E_n$ denote the set of all permutations which are a product of disjoint $e$-transpositions.
 Also we consider the identity permutation to be an element of $E_n.$

 First we prove the following lemma. \begin{lemma} Let $\beta_1,\beta_2,\ldots,\beta_n$ be real numbers, then